Quantcast

 4. Use A Leash

 Everybody falls.
 No exceptions.
-A leash is vital for all SUP surfers, river surfers, beginner paddlers and weak swimmers.
+A leash is vital for all paddlers whether you're a SUP surfer, river surfer, beginner paddlers and weak swimmers.
 In the ocean, it'll save you from swimming back and forth way too many times and it'll save others from being steamrolled by your board in the process.

 Whether you're paddling in the ocean or a river, it's important to know where rip currents are forming and what direction the water is moving.
 People who've grown up on the coast and know the ocean well might not appreciate this as much, but getting stuck in a rip can be pretty scary if you don't know where you'll end up.
 People who get scared end up trying to paddle against the power of the ocean, which is like getting into an arm wrestling match with God, and end up in a flat panic.
 It's a recipe for disaster.
 This can all be avoided by sussing out the conditions before you get into the water.